chainHero/heroes-service/README.md

 ## 1. Prerequisites

 This tutorial won’t explain in detail how Hyperledger Fabric works.
 I will just give some tips to understand the general behavior of the framework.
-If you want to get a full explanation of the tool, go to the official [documentation](http://hyperledger-fabric.readthedocs.io/en/latest/) there is a lot of work there that explains what kind of blockchain, Hyperledger Fabric is.
+If you want to get a full explanation of the tool, go to the official [documentation](http://hyperledger-fabric.readthedocs.io/en/latest/) there is a lot of work there that explains what kind of blockchain Hyperledger Fabric is.

 This tutorial has been made on **Ubuntu 16.04** but the Hyperledger Fabric framework is compatible with Mac OS X, Windows and other Linux distributions.

-We will use the **Go** language to design a first application, because the Hyperledger Fabric has been built also in Go and the Fabric SDK Go is really simple to use.
+We will use the **Go** language to design our first application because the Hyperledger Fabric has been also built in Go and the Fabric SDK Go is really simple to use.
 In addition, the chaincode (smart contract) can be written in Go too.
 So the full-stack will be only in Go!
-There are other SDK if you want to, like for NodeJS, Java or Python.
+Awesome right ?
+However, if you are go phobic, there are other SDK like for NodeJS, Java or Python but we won't discuss about them here.

 Hyperledger Fabric uses **Docker** to easily deploy a blockchain network.
 In addition, some components (peers) also deploys docker containers to separate data (channel).
-So make sure that the platform supports this kind of virtualization.
+So make sure that your platform supports this kind of virtualization.

 ## 2. Introduction to Hyperledger Fabric

 > Hyperledger Fabric is a platform for distributed ledger solutions underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility and scalability.
 It is designed to support pluggable implementations of different components and accommodate the complexity and intricacies that exist across the economic ecosystem.

-See the full explaination from the official documentation, in the introduction part: [Hyperledger Fabric Blockchain](http://hyperledger-fabric.readthedocs.io/en/latest/blockchain.html)
+See the full explanation from the official documentation in the introduction part: [Hyperledger Fabric Blockchain](http://hyperledger-fabric.readthedocs.io/en/latest/blockchain.html)

 ![Blockchain Concensus](http://hyperledger-fabric.readthedocs.io/en/latest/_images/consensus.png)